Guides

 /subfolder/data.dat

-You may see some warnings and errors.
-Make sure to read through it and fix any issues that could be preventing your application files from being processed correctly.
+You may encounter warnings or errors.
+Ensure you read through them and address any issues that could prevent your application files from being processed correctly.

 Publishing

-As the version has been successfully processed, you can now publish it using the Publish Now button.
+Once the version has been successfully processed, you can publish it using the Publish Now button.

-We highly recommend reviewing the version details as a chosen executable file, launch arguments and the list of files.
+We highly recommend reviewing the version details, including the chosen executable file, launch arguments, and the list of files.

-Always be sure that you want to publish a version.
-Once published, it cannot be taken down.
-Reverting would require re-uploading the previous version or linking back to the previous one if you’re using Channels.
+Ensure that you want to publish a version, as once published, it cannot be taken down.
+Reverting requires re-uploading the previous version or linking back to the previous one if you’re using Channels.

-Publishing may take from a couple of seconds to several minutes.
-During that period (but not always!) you can cancel the process using the Cancel Publishing button.
+Publishing may take a few seconds to several minutes.
+During this period (but not always!), you can cancel the process using the Cancel Publishing button.

 Sharing the Launcher

-When your first version is now published, you can share your launcher with your users in two ways:
+After publishing your first version, you can share your launcher with users in two ways:

-1. Download your launcher and send the files directly to your users.
+1. Download the launcher and send the files directly to users.

-You can do both by navigating to your application page and clicking on the Get Launcher button.
+You can do both by navigating to your application page and clicking the Get Launcher button.

 Customization

-This section is about customizing your experience with PatchKit.
-In this guide, we will cover how you can customize various aspects of your game distribution through PatchKit.
+This section covers how you can customize various aspects of your game distribution through PatchKit.

 Customizing Your Launcher